pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ### Configure Primary Node

- Next, log in to the primary node (3.131.162.244) as a Postgres user, the default user created with every new PostgreSQL installation.
+ Next, log into the primary node (3.131.162.244) as a Postgres user, the default user created with every new PostgreSQL installation.

 ```console
 sudo -u postgres psql